BackupTheBerlios/hjb-svn/trunk/docs/rst/administered-objects.rst

 There are two kinds of administered object:

 Connection Factories
-  These create connections that a provider uses as a transport for sending messages.
+  These create the connections that a provider uses as a transport for sending messages.

 Destinations
-  These are sources and sinks from/to which messages are sent and received.
+  These are the sources from and sinks to which messages are sent and received.

 Administered objects are so called because they are assigned outside of JMS using the messaging system's administrative interface.
 As has